Skip to main content

 At $1M, one person does product management, customer success, and half of marketing.
 It works because there is not enough work to justify dedicated roles.

 The fix: Hire functional leaders when you hit $3M, not $5M.
+If full-time is not justified yet, a fractional leader in B2B SaaS buys you experienced leadership at a fraction of the cost.
 The $3M hire has time to build systems before the growth curve demands them.

 4. Gut-Feel Decisions Create Chaos